Medium machine gun: Mid 20th century

 Light variants of the M60 machine gun (foreground) and a M240B (back) in use with the US Navy, 2010.

 The heavier water-cooled designs continued to be used throughout World War II and into the 1960s, but were gradually phased out in favor of the lighter air-cooled designs.
 The mediums are now used both as heavy machine guns, while mounted on tripods, and as light machine guns, while mounted on bipods.
 This was possible, in part, because a heavy static MG position was not a very effective tactic in vehicle centered warfare, and the lighter air-cooled designs could nearly match the capabilities of water-cooled designs with a combination of other, lighter cooling features.
 This resulted in the widespread use of medium weight machine guns by infantry, but also on tanks, aircraft, and on tripods.

 The practice of using medium-weight machine guns continued into the 1930s.
 The French made a version of their infantry machine gun, the Châtellerault M1924, with 150-round magazine and internal water cooler.
 The German requirement for a new medium machine gun, a Einheitsmaschinengewehr (standard machine gun), resulted in a Universelles Maschinengewehr (universal machine gun) that was to not only be a medium machine gun that was used in many roles, but was specifically named so.
 It was similar to older mediums in that it was a medium machine gun intended to replace older light and heavy machine guns of the same caliber, though Germany would continue using a variety of heavier and lighter automatic machine guns to a limited extent.
-The use of medium machine guns to replace other types would later be called a General Purpose Machine Gun by the Belgians in the 1950s.
-The actual practice of using medium machine guns in different roles dates back to World War I, whatever the name given by different countries.
-The trend toward replacing more types with mediums would receive a great boost as tactics using heavy water-cooled MGs were slowly phased out, but suffered a loss when there was shift back to lighter caliber automatic infantry support weapons.